tv2-oss/bifrost-gateway-controller/README.md

 `GatewayClass` resources, the *cloud-gateway-controller* is cloud-agnostic (but `GatewayClass` definitions are not).

+Similarly, the *cloud-gateway-controller* does not create datapaths inside Kubernetes, e.g. the *service mesh gateway* shown in the image above.
+These parts of the datapath are implemented by traditional gateway controllers such as Istio, Contour etc.

+The overarching purpose of the *cloud-gateway-controller* is to orchestrate the Kubernetes external and internal datapaths and this complete datapath is configured using the Gateway API.

 ### Why Not Use e.g. Crossplane or Helm?

 An important objective of the *cloud-gateway-controller* is to maintain